open-gamma-ray-astro/2017-03_IACT_DL3_Meeting/README.md

 ## Agenda

-We will start with presentations and discussions on Monday and Tuesday, and then have time for more detailed discussions and to work on documents together in the second half of the week.
+We will start with presentations and discussions on Monday and Tuesday.
 Please consider presenting something and let us know (email Christoph & Catherine).

 * TBC: Jim Hinton or Alison Mitchell: overview of IRF requirements for CTA
+* TBC: overview of CTA observation modes
-* ... if you're working on or with DL3
+* TBC: overview on CTA IRF and DL3 production
-* Maybe: how science tools (Gammapy, Gammalib) consume DL3, with a focus on resulting IRF precision (e.g. from interpolation errors)
+* TBC: report on DL3 from the science tool side (focus on aspects like IRF interpolation and precision and other things that are relevant aspects to define the DL3 data model).
-* Christoph Deil: overview / status / lessons learnt of DL3 from H.E.S.S.
+* TBC: overview / status / lessons learnt of DL3 from H.E.S.S.

+Wanted:

+* TBC: My/our suggestion for DL3
+* TBC: My/our suggestion for DL3

+Then we'll discuss and write it down, i.e. produce one or several documents by the end of the week.

 ## Participants